chaosparrot/marithime_talon/README.md

 You can always say `marithime` followed by a phrase to use it if you do not want to override the regular dictation insert.

+### List of supported programs

+Generally this package tries to support all kinds of programs through the accessibility APIs.
+Though in order to properly know whether they work, the programs are tested manually for support.
+[The list of supported programs is documented here](programs/SUPPORTED.md)

 ### Privacy statement

 Because most software isn't accessible, this package relies on a couple of ways to understand what is inside a text field, and where the caret inside of it is.
 One of these methods is **locally tracking keystrokes that happen through Talon voice**.